 A maximum of 22 skaters are allowed on the ice for all sessions.
 Reserved ice time will be reassigned for the session if you are not present five minutes past the start time.
 This means all skaters must check in with the ice monitor.

 In the event there are more than 22 skaters on the ice, skaters contracted in Entryeeze for the session are guaranteed a spot.
-Coaches' reserve skaters must wait until another session that is not full to skate.

 Ice Monitor Procedures